im-copilot-sandbox/.github/profile/README.md

 # Welcome to the InfoMagnus Copilot Sandbox!

-The repos in this organization support our GitHub Copilot Workshops.
+The repos in this organization support our GitHub Copilot Workshops and Hackathons.